ARAWANA HAYASHI

 As Social Presencing Theater expanded globally, Arawana was encouraged by colleagues and practitioners to write about its origins and underlying principles.
 With contributions and reflections gathered by early teachers and collaborators, the book documents the vision, lineage, and foundations of the work, recognizing that it emerged through many co-creators, and that her story is one among many.

-From this ground of stillness, art and movement unfold naturally, revealing the inseparable rhythm between inner presence and outer expression.
+From this ground of stillness, art and movement arise naturally, revealing the quiet continuity between inner awareness and outer expression.

 Each dance is a meeting of heaven, earth, and human — a choreography of balance, dignity, and stillness.